Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 Specifically, we set $B_\mathrm{ip} = \SI{30}{\milli\tesla}$ for all experiments presented and control $g_0$ between zero and several tens of kilohertz using $\Phi_\mathrm{oop}$ via $\partial_\Phi \omega_\mathrm{c} \approx \partial_{\Phi_\mathrm{oop}} \omega_\mathrm{c}$.
 Notably, $\Phi_\mathrm{oop}$ also affects the Kerr nonlinearity $\mathcal{K}$ of the cavity.
 Thus, by adjusting the out-of-plane magnetic field $B_\mathrm{oop}$ or $\Phi_\mathrm{oop}$, we are able to explore a wide range of system parameters (see table \ref{tab:param-sets-main}).
 To demonstrate our quantitative understanding of the response, we determine the system parameters for four distinct working points using independent techniques as discussed in Section \ref{SI:sec:device-params} of the SI.
 Those then act as input parameters for our theoretical model, which we then compare to the experimental data.

-To explore the stability diagram and the dynamic response of the system experimentally, we apply a single fixed frequency microwave tone at $\omega_\mathrm{p}$ to the system ($s_\mathrm{in}(t)$) and record the response in the time domain ($s_\mathrm{out}(t)$) (see Figs.\ \ref{main:fig3:s21comp} and \ref{main:fig:1-setup}) in the form of a time-dependent complex transmission parameter $S_\mathrm{21} \left( t \right)$.
-The tone is applied, and $S_\mathrm{21}(t)$ is recorded for $\SI{1.4}{\second}$ to ensure that the steady state is reached.
-In between subsequent interrogations, we allow the system to equilibrate with its thermal environment for $\SI{0.8}{\second}$.
+To explore the stability diagram and the dynamic response of the system experimentally, we apply a single fixed frequency microwave tone at $\omega_\mathrm{p}$ to the system ($s_\mathrm{in}(t)$) and record the response in the time domain ($s_\mathrm{out}(t)$) (see Figs.\ \ref{main:fig3:s21comp}a,b and \ref{main:fig:1-setup}) in the form of a time-dependent complex transmission parameter $S_\mathrm{21} \left( t \right)$.
+The tone is applied, and $S_\mathrm{21}(t)$ is recorded for $\SI{1.4}{\second}$ to experimentally measure the ring-up of the mechanics and verify that the steady state is reached.
+To display the transmission parameter only in the steady state, $S_\mathrm{21}(t)$ is averaged over the last $\SI{2}{\milli\second}$ of the pulse.
+This ensures that it is not altered by transient or ring-up effects, which occur initially after the probe pulse is applied.
+In between subsequent interrogations, we allow the system to equilibrate with its thermal environment for $\SI{0.8}{\second}$ so that any excitation of the mechanics fully depletes before the next pulse is applied.
 We repeat this procedure as a function of the frequency of the microwave tone $\omega_\mathrm{p}$.
-Figure \ref{main:fig3:s21comp}c,d show the steady state transmission averaged over the last $\SI{2}{\milli\second}$ of the excitation pulse as a function of frequency for two different excitation powers $P_\mathrm{d}$ at the cavity.
+A full $S_\mathrm{21}(\omega,t)$ spectrum can be found section \ref{SI:sec:pulsed-transient} of the SI.
+Figure \ref{main:fig3:s21comp}c,d show resulting the steady state transmission as a function of frequency for two different excitation powers $P_\mathrm{d}$ at the cavity.
 This measurement protocol is essential to compare the experimental data with theory.
-Since our system is weakly dissipative ($\kappa < \Omega_\mathrm{m}$) along with $g_0 <\Omega_\mathrm{m}$, it requires approximately $\SI{1}{\second}$ to reach steady state both in the simulation and the experiment.
+Since our system is weakly dissipative ($\kappa < \Omega_\mathrm{m}$) along with $g_0 <\Omega_\mathrm{m}$, it can require up to $\SI{1}{\second}$ to reach steady state after the probe tone is applied, which we observe both in the simulation and the experiment.
 Hence, conventional frequency swept experiments can result in a transient behavior, which is beyond the scope of our theoretical treatment (for more details, see Sec.~\ref{SI:sec:pulsed-transient} of the SI).
+We choose this measurement protocol since it is a conceptually simple and fast measurement with good signal-noise at the given bandwidths and powers.
+Moreover, it allows for a direct comparison with our theoretical framework.
+A measurement of the self-sustained oscillations by the temporal behavior of the microwave output power, as done in, e.g., Ref.\,\cite{carmon-selfosc-2007}, is impractical due to the low power levels in our study.